Van Ness Bus Rapid Transit: Services and stations

 All services using Van Ness BRT operate only part of their length on the BRT lanes; they operate in mixed traffic or on separately installed bus lanes off the Van Ness corridor.
-SFMTA normally operates two primary routes along the full length of the BRT corridor – 47 Van Ness and 49 Van Ness-Mission – with combined headways as low as 3.5 minutes; several other routes (including the 30X Stockton Express, 76X Marin Headlands, 79X Arena Express, and 90 San Bruno Owl) operate on part or all of the corridor at lower frequencies.
+SFMTA normally operates one primary route along the full length of the BRT corridor – 49 Van Ness/Mission – with headways as low as 6 minutes.
+The 90 San Bruno Owl operates on the corridor at 30 minutes frequencies between 12 a.m. and 5 a.m. as part of the Muni Owl All-Nighter Service.
 In April 2020, SFMTA suspended the 47 Van Ness bus route due to the COVID-19 pandemic in California, leaving only route 49 running the full length of Van Ness BRT.
-Golden Gate Transit (GGT) operates three routes along the Van Ness BRT corridor: 101, 130 (formerly 30), and 150 (formerly 70).
+Golden Gate Transit (GGT) operates two routes along the Van Ness BRT corridor: 101 and 120.
 GGT buses use only the seven stops from Union to Eddy, as they run on Golden Gate Avenue and McAllister Street to reach downtown San Francisco.

 The Van Ness BRT alignment has nine stations named after cross streets.
 Market Street station is located at Van Ness station, providing transfer to Muni Metro, while a transfer to the Geary BRT service is available at Geary–O'Farrell station.